Bachelor of Education (Primary)

-You can choose to complete your professional experience at any Australian school (Prep- Year 6) and have the opportunity to experience working as an educator in a variety of locations including rural placements and with students who study via the School of Distance Education.
-Completing one of your professional experiences overseas in Thailand, USA or Denmark is also an option.
-These experiences will help to make you a well rounded and highly employable graduate.
+You will be able to complete your professional experience in Australian schools (Prep- Year 6) and have the opportunity to experience working as an educator in a variety of locations including rural placements and with students who study via the School of Distance Education.
+These experiences will help to make you a well-rounded and highly employable graduate.

-Graduates of the Bachelor of Education are eligible to apply for registration as a teacher through the Queensland College of Teachers.
-To be eligible for registration in Queensland, both domestic and international students must have at least 50% of supervised practical experience in Australian Schools.
+Graduates of the Bachelor of Education (Primary) are eligible to apply for registration as a teacher through the Queensland College of Teachers.
+For registration in Queensland, both domestic and international students must have at least 50% of supervised professional experience in Australian Schools.
 Live interstate or overseas?
 You will need to investigate registration eligibility on an individual basis.